lidofinance/solana-docs/docs/development/development.md

 ## Specification

-The [Specification](specification/specification.md) document is a deeper dive into the code of Lido for Solana to tour the intent and implementation of the on-chain program and the cli.
+The [Specification](specification/specification.md) document is a deeper dive into the code of Lido on Solana to tour the intent and implementation of the on-chain program and the cli.